fhrzic/CastTool/README.md

 ---

 In the "Notebook" folder, you can find "Cast_tool_preview.ipynb" that is ready to be run on the Google collab platform.
 You can follow the instructions in the notebook to make it run (For this purpose, we have also provided a ".html" version of the notebook."
-If you want to have smoother performance, you can run "Cast_tool_preview.ipynb" locally on your PC.
+If you want to have smoother performance, you can run "Cast_tool_previewOpenCV.ipynb" locally on your PC.

 ---